Chinese New Version: Editions

 It is available in Hong Kong in both the traditional Chinese script and the simplified Chinese used in mainland China - although the version is not approved for use in China by the Three Self Patriotic Movement.
 The most popular Chinese Bible in mainland China remains the older Chinese Union Version, and secondly the legally produced Today's Chinese Version.
 The Three Self Church discourages the use of the Chinese New Version and other unlicensed versions.
 However, in Taiwan and Hong Kong the CNV has found a following especially in evangelical circles.

 The Sword Project and Olive Tree Bible Software both have modules for both the New Chinese Version and the Union Version of the Bible.
-More recently (as of January 2014) these bibles were made available for parallel searching at BibleHunter.com & Holy-Bibles.net.
+More recently (as of January 2014) these bibles were made available for parallel searching at BibleHunter.com and Holy-Bibles.net.